SystemsApproach/sdn/access.rst

 interconnected by a backhaul network.
-The technology used to implement this backhaul is an implementation choice—e.g., it could be ethernet-based or PON-based—but for our purposes, the important point is that the RAN is effectively a regional (e.g., metro-area) packet-switched network, overlaid on the backhaul, where the base stations are the "nodes" of that overlay network.
+The technology used to implement this backhaul is an implementation choice—e.g., it could be ethernet-based or PON-based—but for our purposes, the important point is that the RAN is effectively a regional packet-switched network, overlaid on the backhaul, where the base stations are the "nodes" of that overlay network.
 Packets are "routed" through this network to reach the best base station(s) to serve each UE at a given moment in time.\ [#]_ These forwarding decisions are implemented by the base stations, which make decisions about *handovers* (one base station handing a given UE's traffic off to another) and *link aggregation* (multiple base stations deciding to jointly transmit to a given UE).

 .. [#] We say quote "routed" because the decision is based on a
        combination of mobility tracking and monitoring how to most